anoushka-rufus-1808/juneCtasksBasic/README.md

 📁 Pointers and Functions
 ➤ Pointer Basics and Use Cases

 What is a pointer in C?
-Demonstrates pointer declaration, address referencing, and dereferencing.

 Swap two numbers using pointers
-Uses void swap(int *x, int *y) to exchange values.

-Pointer to a pointer
+Pointer to a pointer (e.g., int **pp)
-Example of int **pp and accessing value through double dereferencing.

 Output of pointer dereferencing

-Simple *p output and memory explanation.
+Print a 3×3 matrix using pointer arithmetic (treat as a linear array)

+Find maximum in an array using pointer arithmetic

+String comparison using pointers (myStrcmp)

 ➤ Pointer with Functions and Arrays

-Pass pointer to a function
+Pass pointer to a function (e.g., modify variable by address)
-Doubles the value of an integer via void doubleValue(int *n).

 Reverse array using pointers
-Reverses elements using two-pointer technique.

-Average using pointer
-Calculates average of array elements via pointer arithmetic.
+Calculate average using pointer arithmetic

-Malloc with pointers
-Demonstrates malloc() for dynamic array allocation and safe memory access.

-➤ Pointers with Strings
-Print string character by character using pointers Uses fgets() and char *ptr to traverse the string.

-Length of string using pointer (no array indexing) Calculates length by iterating with pointer only.

-Array of pointers to strings
+Calculate string length using pointers (myStrlen)

+Copy a string using pointer arithmetic (myStrcpy)

+➤ Dynamic Memory Allocation

+Use of malloc() to sum elements of a dynamically allocated array

+Use of calloc() and comparison with malloc()

+Use of realloc() to resize a dynamic array and observe address changes

+Allocate and manage string memory dynamically using malloc()

+📁 Structures and User-Defined Types
+➤ Struct Applications

+Create and display student record using struct

+Extend student struct with nested address struct (address, city, zipcode)

-Stores and prints a list of names using char *names[].
+Create and print a list of bank customers using nested structs (customer_name, bank_customer)

+Handle bank customer records with string manipulation (strcpy)

+➤ Complex Numbers and Math Structures

+Define and operate on complex numbers using addcomp() and subcomp()

+Use structs to manage complex numbers as a data type